Regulation of PFAS firefighting foams

 Why are the restrictions focused on long-chain PFAS firefighting foam?

 There is general concern on the potential health and environmental impacts from the use of PFAS firefighting foams.
 The National PFAS Position Statement sets out nationally agreed commitments to restrict the use of short‑chain as well as long‑chain PFAS foam.

 The EPA is mindful to ensure any restrictions on the use of PFAS firefighting foam do not cause unreasonable financial and other regulatory burdens to industry suppliers and users of such foams.
 Consultation by the EPA in 2018 suggested restricting the use of long-chain PFAS firefighting foam could be feasible and manageable for industry.
-The proposed Regulation is therefore focused mainly on restricting the use of long-chain PFAS firefighting foam.
+The Regulation is therefore focused mainly on restricting the use of long-chain PFAS firefighting foam.

 As part of this consultation, the EPA also sought feedback on whether it is feasible and reasonable to restrict the use of short-chain PFAS firefighting foam in portable fire extinguishers.
 The EPA understands from the consultation process that most fires where a portable fire extinguisher would be used, can be effectively extinguished using fluorine free firefighting foam.

 Queensland and South Australia already have requirements in place to phase out the use of firefighting foams containing PFAS.
 As part of the coordination of government responses to the management of PFAS, the Commonwealth has also published the National PFAS Position Statement that sets out nationally agreed objectives to reduce or phase out products and articles containing PFAS.
 The Regulation aligns with the National PFAS Position Statement and is the first step to achieving its objectives.

 - PFAS Regulation mailbox: email@example.com